joining linux in windows domain

 security = domain

-password server = IP address of my DC (windows)
+password server = IP address of my Domain Controller (Windows)

-2) i read somewhere that i have to give the following command to join a network
+I then read somewhere that I have to type the following command to join a network:

 #net rpc join member -U administrator